310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Ehehe.
-You say that, but you are hugging it tightly, you know~…♪
+ufufu. you say that, but you are hugging it tightly, you know~…♪
 {% endbubble %}

 {% bubble Midori %}